Thiagobc23/COVID-19/README.md

 _____

-# Personal Notes on Countries
+# Notes about Countries

 **United States** is currently the country with most cases, it started to accumulate cases soon but only recognized the problem on the late march when the many epidemics spread trough the country couldn't be contained anymore.
 Most of the mistakes the US committed were due to poor leadership and denialism of what was happening.
-They then realized the impacts this crisis will bring to the economy and began to test and prepare for the on-going crisis.
+They then realized the impacts this crisis will bring to the economy and began to test and prepare for the on-going spread.

 [Trump Tweet](https://i.imgur.com/e6JNRGi.png)
 [Trump on COVID-19](https://twitter.com/i/status/1242193904553865216)